Hannah-Hoover/data_base_proj/README.md

 4) Contributions to SQL code
 5) Creation of PDF file

-Time Working together (In person or Online): 19 HOURS
+Time Working together (In person or Online) for part 1: 19 HOURS

 Hannah:
 1) Login function